 - A key part of the Pioneers project is sharing what our young makers are doing online with the hashtag #MakeYourIdeas.
 But we also want to make sure that everyone stays safe online.
 We’ve drafted some guidelines here, so we’d like you to read through them and follow them.

 - Encouraging the young people in your group, whatever their level of ability.

 - Ensuring people are happy, safe, and involved in the project.

-- Not giving participants the answer, but pointing them in the right direction.
+- Letting the young people lead.
+Don’t give them the answer, but point them in the right direction.

 - Unfortunately, we cannot cover expenses for mentors.